CamdenMarshall/configure-ad/README.md

 (Screenshot here)

-Check CLient VM to see the ping succeed and in the Command Line Prompt hit the buttons Ctrl-C to stop the ping
+Check Client VM to see the ping succeed and in the Command Line Prompt hit the buttons Ctrl-C to stop the ping

 (Screenshot here)